 - Our step-by-step guide to help you start selling cakes, sweets and jams

 The beautiful thing about earning by baking is that it’s straightforward and flexible.
-It isn’t something that you necessarily have to do on a regular basis – if you’re a little short of cash one week, it’s easy enough to hunt down your next local car boot sale and get baking.
+It isn’t something that you necessarily have to do regularly – if you’re a little short of cash one week, it’s easy enough to hunt down your next local car boot sale and get baking.
 All you’ll really need is to have a good few recipes under your belt and a reasonable idea of what people would buy.

 You don’t have to be qualified for this, but there are hundreds of baking/cake decorating courses you can go on which are likely to benefit the quality of your products.
 You can find courses at LearnDirect.
 The Food Standards Agency has also got some useful information on starting up a food business if you decide that baking is the business for you.

-Here’s our foolproof six-step guide to selling cakes, jams and sweets:
+Here’s our foolproof six-step guide to help you make money selling cakes, jams and sweets:

 Step 1: Research